mjankowski22/Sobel-Operator/README.md

 A Sobel operator working on 24-bit bmp files.

-Examples of how the programs works can be seen below:
+Example of how the programs works can be seen below: